mv-2112/canonical-openstack-docs/tutorial/explore-full-potential-of-openstack.rst

 Welcome!

-We hope that both you and your team are now getting up to speed with `Canonical OpenStack <https://canonical.com/openstack>`_.
-We've already learned how to deploy the coud, interact with it and provision cloud resources (i.e. VMs).
+We hope that both you and your team are now getting up to speed with `Canonical OpenStack`_.
+We've already learned how to deploy the cloud, interact with it and provision cloud resources (i.e.
+VMs).
 But OpenStack is not just a virtualisation platform.
 Its potential spans far beyond that.

-In this tutorial we will demonstrate how to use a wider spectrum of OpenStack's capabilities to handle a real life scenario.
+In this tutorial we will demonstrate how to use a wider spectrum of the capabilities of OpenStack available to handle a real life scenario.
 We will provision two VMs with the Apache HTTP Server installed and set up a load balancer in front of them.
-Moreover, we will automate the whole process using OpenStack's orchestration service (Heat).
+Moreover, we will automate the whole process using the OpenStack orchestration service (Heat).

 Ready to take your knowledge to the next level?
 Let's explore full potential of OpenStack together!